Scoliosis Treatments & Therapies for a Child

 Surgical intervention occurs when scoliosis is at an advanced state.
 According to The American Academy of Orthopedic Surgeons, most scoliosis surgeons agree that children who have very severe curves (45-50° and higher) will need surgery to lessen the curve and prevent it from getting worse… If your curve is greater than 45-50°, it will very likely get worse, even after you are fully grown.
 This may increase the cosmetic deformity in your back, as well as affect your lung function.
 This is the point where surgery would be presented as a good option.

 The traditional procedure for scoliosis surgical correction is called spine fusion, however, there have been several new advancements in this area recently.
 Some of the newer surgical options are often referred to as Growth Rod Surgery (MAGEC, Api-Fix, etc.) and/or Vertebral Body Tethering (known as VBT for short).
 These new surgical technologies each have different pros and cons as well as different indications.

-Physical Therapy – The Schroth Method
+Physical Therapy Scoliosis Treatment for a Child – The Schroth Method

 The Schroth Method is a specific form of physical therapy for treating scoliosis and other spinal conditions.
 Individualized instruction is given to help clients learn to self correct their unique curves.
 This is essential especially in treating scoliosis to avoid worsening the condition.
 The goal is to teach individuals to achieve their best posture from the inside out.
 Emphasis is placed on opening collapsed areas of the trunk and building postural muscle endurance in the corrected position.
 When instructed by a certified practitioner it is safe and is the BEST way to treat scoliosis with exercise.
 It is appropriate in all stages and for all ages.
 It is also applicable to other posture problems like kyphosis, flat back and age related changes.